Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Related Work

-In contrast to representing semantic content via SCUs, tokens, or word embeddings, this work represents semantic content through QA pairs.
-FEQA \citep{Durmus2020} and QAGS \citep{Wang2020} also use QA as representations for semantic content, but instead try to evaluate the faithfulness of a summary.
+Several recent works also use QA to evaluate summaries. \citet{narayan-etal-2018-ranking} use QA as part of a human evaluation to measure how much important document information was maintained by the summary.
+FEQA \citep{Durmus2020} and QAGS \citep{Wang2020} automate evaluating the faithfulness of a summary.
 Faithfulness and content quality are related, yet distinct, concepts.
-Quality is a measure of whether the correct information is included in a summary, whereas faithfulness is a measure of whether the information is factually correct with respect to the input, regardless of its importance.
-FEQA and QAGS generate questions from the candidate summaries and answer them against the input documents, whereas we generate questions from reference summaries and answer them against the candidate summary.
-However, because the methodologies are similar, we reuse some of their components for our task.
-Since the benchmark datasets for evaluating content quality metrics consist of extractive summaries, we assume faithfulness is not an issue.
+Quality is a measure of whether the summary contains the correct information, whereas faithfulness measures whether the information is consistent with the input, regardless of its importance.
+FEQA and QAGS compare summaries to the input documents, whereas we compare summaries to references.
+Because the datasets used in our experiments are extractive summaries or have relatively high faithfulness ratings \citep{Fabbri2020}, we assume faithfulness is not an issue for simplicity.

-The most-related work to ours is \citet{Eyal2019}, who also use QA to evaluate the content of summaries.
-There are important differences between their work and ours.
-The questions they use are fill-in-the-blank in which entity names are always the answer.
-Subsequently, their QA model is trained only to predict entities, and therefore, as \citet{Eyal2019} point out, their metric is restricted to summaries with a sufficient number of named entities.
-Our QA model can predict any noun-phrase as an answer and is thus more widely applicable.
-Further, we demonstrate in \S\ref{sec:answer_selection} that only using named-entity answers is a sub-optimal semantic representation.

-Then, the evaluation of the metric proposed by \citet{Eyal2019} is limited to calculating its correlation to human responsiveness judgments on 8 input instances which had a sufficient number of named-entities.
-In contrast, our work is more comprehensive: We run experiments on benchmark summarization evaluation datasets using 92 instances, perform extensive experimentation on the metric and its individual components, and estimate the metric's upper-bound performance.

-Finally, there are some initial promising results from BLEURT \citep{Sellam2020} on learning to score machine translation output using large-scale language models, but it has not yet been shown to be effective for evaluating summaries.
+Then, the most closely related work to ours is \citet{Eyal2019}, who also use QA to evaluate the content of summaries via their metric APES.
+They create fill-in-the-blank questions by removing named entities from the reference summary and use a reading comprehension model to predict which entity was removed using the candidate summary.